Skip to content

 What we deliberately don’t do

 • No accounts, no history.
-Phase 0 is browser-only.
-Test results never leave your device except for the WebRTC stream itself.
+Results never leave your device except as the WebRTC stream itself.
+No tracking pixels, no email capture as a gate.

-• The TURN relay sits in one geographic region.
+• The TURN relay sits in one geographic region (Nuremberg).
 If you're far from it, baseline latency will be higher than what you'd see calling someone nearby.
-We're addressing this in Phase 2 with multiple points of presence.
+Multi-region relay is on the roadmap.

 • Background tabs throttle WebRTC stats.
-Run the test with StabilityPulse focused.
+Keep the test tab in the foreground while it runs.

 • A bad result on Wi-Fi doesn't always mean a bad ISP.
-Try once on Ethernet to separate router/Wi-Fi problems from carrier problems.
+Try once on Ethernet to separate router/Wi-Fi problems from carrier problems — the Fix matcher will route you to the right place either way.